UMass vs. Rhode Island NCAA Football Odds, Plays and Insights | November 6, 2021

 Rhode Island Stats and Trends

-- The Rams have covered the spread once this season when underdogs by 0 points or more (in two chances).
+- This year, the Rams have one ATS win in two games as an underdog of 0 points or more.

-- Rhode Island's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Rhode Island's games this year have gone over the total in two out of seven opportunities (28.6%).

-- The Rams have turned the ball over zero times, 10 fewer times than the Minutemen have forced turnovers (10).
+- This season the Rams have zero turnovers, 10 fewer than the Minutemen have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.